Mass in D (Smyth): Structure

 This was the concert order in 1893 and 1924.
 Although the score was printed with the movements ordered as in Catholic liturgy, with the Gloria coming second, it included a note stating Smyth's preference for the Gloria to be performed last.
 Anglican services of the time had the Gloria at the end, but Smyth later wrote that her only reason for it was to finish triumphantly.
 According to musicologist Donald Tovey, the joyful mood sustained in the Gloria is an example of the close attention which Smyth paid to matching the music to the religious meaning of every part of each movement's text.

 The Mass remains almost entirely in D minor or D major throughout.
-The Kyrie starts with the bass section entering softly, joined successively by the other sections, and builds to a choral crescendo, which then subsides.
+The Kyrie starts with the bass section entering softly, joined successively by the other sections, and builds to a choral climax, which then subsides.
 Chorus and orchestra also dominate in the Credo, with a fugal "Crucifixus", short fugal sections at "Dominum et vivificantem", and ending with a fugal "et vitam venturi".

 The Sanctus starts with alto solo, joined by the soprano and alto sections, who continue in the lyrical "pleni sunt coeli", leading into a climax, with an eight-part chorus for the "Hosanna".
 The Benedictus, for soprano solo and the soprano and alto sections, is soaring and melodious.
 There is a contrapuntal theme for cor anglais, and a trumpet joins the solo at the "Hosanna".
 The Agnus Dei is for tenor solo and chorus.

 The Gloria starts with an orchestral outburst and then a change in time signature at "et in terra pax", where what Tovey calls a "radiant melody" is taken up first by the tenor solo and then by the other parts.
 This is succeeded by a number of further themes.